-- If buying whole carrots, make sure the leaves aren’t wilted – those will be the least fresh.
+- If buying with the tops on, make sure the leaves aren’t wilted – those will be the least fresh.

-- Avoid choosing dry or cracked carrots.
+- Avoid choosing anything dry or cracked.
 This can mean they are older and beginning to dry out.

 - Look for

-firmcarrot – soft or flexible areas on a carrot means it’s getting old.
+firmveggie.
+Soft or flexible areas on a carrot meansit’s getting old.

-- If you’re searching for carrots for kids, baby carrots will usually go over better than large ones.
-Same goes for colorful carrots.
+- If you’re searching for a version little will like, baby carrots will usually go over better than large ones.
+Same goes for colorful varieties.

-Looking to get your kids started eating carrots?
+Looking to get your kids started eating the orange veg?
 I’ve compiled a ton of

-Honey Balsamic Carrots.
+Honey Balsamic Roasted.
 If you think your kids will be put off by the vinegar, you might want to skip these.
 But they will be perfectly tart and sweet.

-Easy Ranch Baby Carrots Ranch is such a solid flavor for kids – you can’t go wrong here.
+Ranch Baby Carrots.
+Ranch is such a solid flavor for kids – you can’t go wrong here.

-Carrot Cake Waffles with Cream Cheese Butter Carrots for breakfast? yes!
+Waffles with Cream Cheese Butter.
+Carrots for breakfast? yes!

 Carrot Raisin Salad If you have a raisin lover like I do, they’ll love this.

-Roasted Carrot Strips These would be a fun substitute for chips.
+Roasted Carrot Strips.
+These would be a fun substitute for chips alongside sandwiches.

-Orange Glazed Roasted Carrots The orange creates a stick sweet glaze on these carrots.
+Orange Glazed Roasted.
+The orange creates a sticky sweet glaze on these.

-4 Ingredient Carrot Stars.
-Skip the crackers and make these.
+4 Ingredient Crackers.
+Skip the chips and make these.
 My kids loved them when we made this together.

-Carrot fritters my kids would devour these little fried carrot fritters.
+Fritters.
+My kids would devour these little fried orange fritters.

-Carrot Cake Sugar Cookies Sugar cookies?
+Sugar Cookies.
+Sugar cookies?
 Yes.
 Adding carrots?
-Duh!
+SO smart!

-Carrot No Bake Energy Bites My boys love energy balls.
-I love that this one uses multi colored carrots to make these.
+No Bake Energy Bites My boys love energy balls.
+I love that this one uses

 Carrot Cookies – The orange icing on these looks absolutely amazing!